Last Updated on June 23, 2022 by Zwivel Team

-Transitioning involves several distinct procedures — how much gender reassignment surgery costs will depend on what you decide to have done.
+Transitioning can involve several distinct procedures.
+How much gender reassignment surgery costs will depend on what you decide to have done.

-Gender reassignment surgery goes by many names: sex reassignment surgery, gender confirmation surgery or sex change operation.
-But whatever you call it, it can be wildly expensive.
+Gender reassignment surgery goes by many names: sex reassignment surgery, gender confirmation surgery, top and bottom surgery, or sex change operation.
+Whatever you call it, it can be wildly expensive.

-Still, for someone with gender dysphoria, it is an absolute must if they want to lead a normal life.
+While not all trans people choose to undergo surgery, for some with gender dysphoria surgery is an absolute must.
 Many transgender people feel trapped between finally realizing their true selves and not burying themselves in debt.

-Thankfully, with new payment plans and more and more health insurance companies viewing the procedure as medically necessary, there are a growing number of financial support and transition funding options for transgender individuals looking to commit to permanent changes.
+Thankfully, with new payment plans and a growing number of health insurance companies viewing these procedures as medically necessary, there is more financial support and transition funding options for transgender individuals looking to commit to permanent changes.

 The question of how much gender reassignment surgery costs is a complicated one.
 For one thing, gender reassignment surgery is not a single, clearly defined plastic surgery.
-Transitioning can involve several distinct procedures — how much your surgery costs depends on what you decide to have done.
-The difference could mean tens of thousands of dollars.
+Transitioning can involve several distinct procedures — how much your surgery costs depends on what you have done.
+The variation between what any two people undergo could mean a difference of as much as tens of thousands of dollars.

 - The chest is a little more clearly defined.
-Men transitioning to women will likely get a breast augmentation, while women transitioning to men will get a mastectomy (breast removal).
+A masculine body transitioning towards feminine will likely get a breast augmentation, while a feminine body transitioning towards masculine will get a mastectomy (breast removal).
 Either surgery may be accompanied by nipple adjustments.

 - The body may involve buttock and hip surgeries to make the waistline more masculine or feminine.
-It may also involve surgeries less essential to gender reassignment, such as liposuction.
+It may also involve procedures that are on the periphery of gender reassignment, such as liposuction.

-- The genitalia is the most complex and, for many, an essential aspect of gender reassignment surgery.
-Genital surgery involves fashioning the genitalia for the target gender out of existing tissue and tissue grafted from other parts of the body.
+- The genitalia is the most complex and, for some, an essential aspect of their gender reassignment surgery.
+Genital surgery involves fashioning the existing genitalia to match the targeted genitalia out of existing tissue and tissue grafted from other parts of the body.
 The process involves some key changes and, sometimes, some à la carte additions, making it almost as variable as facial surgery in terms of cost.

 Here we hit another roadblock to understanding gender reassignment surgery costs: medical facilities rarely make their prices known to the general public.
 Plastic surgeons specializing in gender reassignment usually request that prospective patients schedule a consultation, during which they can discuss costs on a case-by-case basis.

 To make matters worse, many news sources quote overall costs that do not reflect individual needs.
 For instance, CNN recently reported that individuals could expect to pay as much as or more than $100,000 in total costs.
 Time Magazine’s website echoes this number.
-However, the Transgender Law Center says that a phalloplasty alone (creation of male genitalia) could cost upwards of $100,000.
+However, the Transgender Law Center says that a phalloplasty (creation of a penis) alone could cost upwards of $100,000.